 Information Services service points

-Induction loops are installed on all our service points.
+Induction loops are installed on most of our service points.

 Facilities in teaching rooms